ergodicio/tsadar/docs/source/TS_fundamentals.rst

 **Scattering angle** is the angle between the incident and scattered  electromagnetic wave.

-Light scattered off of EPWs experience **Doppler shifts** due to the velocity of electrons relative to the incoming light.
+Light scattered off of plasma waves experience **Doppler shifts** due to the velocity of electrons relative to the incoming light.
 These shifts provide insights into the movemet of electrons and characteristics of the plasma waves.

 Fit and data plot for EPW
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This plot gives an insight into the quality of the analysis, as it compares the fitted data (left) with the raw data (right).
+This plot gives an insight into the quality of the analysis, as it compares the fitted results (left) with the raw data (right).

 .. image:: _elfolder/fit_and_data_ele.png
     :scale: 75%

-Thomson Scattering Spectra for EPW
+Thomson scattering spectra for EPW
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The image provides a simplified visual representation of the effect of each parameter on the spectrum.

 .. image:: _elfolder/TS_spectra_EPW.JPG
     :scale: 75%

-The spectra provides a visual representation of the state of learned parameters for a given lineout.
-As each parament influeces an element in the wave.

 **Electron temperature (Te)**  as defined througth the averarge kinetic energy.

 **Electron density (ne)** is the number of free electrons per unit volume,and it is used to characterize the plasma.

-**m** is used to measure non-local heat flux
+**m** is the super-Gaussian order of the electron velocity distribution function

 **amp1** is the blue-shifted EPW amplitude multiplier.

 **amp2** is the red-shifted EPW amplitude multiplier.

-Electron Fit Ranges Plot
+Electron fit ranges plot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The **Electron Fit Ranges plot** uses lines to visually represent the region where data is being analyzed.

 .. image:: _elfolder/electron_fit_annotated.png
     :scale: 75%

-The **Electron Fit rRanges plots** uses lineouts to indicate the region where data is being analyzed.

-**Lineouts** are used to specify the region of data to be analyzed.
+**Lineouts** are locations where data will be analyzed.

 **Lineout : start** specifies the first location where a lineout will be take

 **lineout : end** specifies the last location where a lineout will be taken

+Red abd blue,  min and max are the start and end of the region where the shift will be analyzed.

+Min and max values for red and blue shift, are the start and end region whete the shifts will be analyzed.

 The scattered light is **red-shifted** if the electrons move away from the incoming light source.
 If the electrons move towards the light source, the scattered light is **blue-shifted**.